>>> Exercises

 Protocols help you move through emotional activation in real time.

-Exercises help you build emotional skill when you’re not activated.
+Exercises help you build emotional skill when you’re not activated and strengthen the architecture that supports real‑time work.

 Exercises strengthen your operators, deepen center awareness, and increase your ability to shift with precision.